Kotlin/kotlin-by-example/examples/05_stdlib/15_Map_getValue.md

 </div>

-1. Produces 42 because `"key"` is present in map
+1. Returns 42 because it's the value corresponding to the key `"key"`.
-2. Produces `null` because `"key2"` is absent.
+2. Returns `null` because `"key2"` is not in the map.
-3. Produces default value of 4 because `"key2"` is absent.
+3. Returns the default value because `"key2"` is absent.
+For this key it's 4.
-4. Throws NoSuchElementException because `"anotherKey"` is not in the map
+4. Throws `NoSuchElementException` because `"anotherKey"` is not in the map.